cryptowerk/docs.cryptowerk.com/content/quickstart.md

 ## Getting Started
 ### API Key and Credentials
-Sign-up or Login
+Sign-up or Login via the [Cryptowerk website](https://cryptowerk.com)

 Select the **Account menu** and locate the API Key and Secret Credential.
-Save these two values with a <span style="font-size:larger;">***space***</span> in between them.
+Save these two values with a ***space*** in between them.
 You can only view the credentials once.

  ![get api key image](quickstart-img1.png)

-The apiKey is visible and the yourAPICredential is secret and may only be accessed once.
+The API Key is visible and can always be looked up in your **Account** info in the **App Console**.
+Your API Credential is secret and may only be accessed once.

 ## Hash The data
 A cryptographic hash is like a fingerprint.
 It is a mathematical algorithm that takes data of any size turns it into a unique fixed size string of values.
-Cryptowerk uses these so called hashes to create **seals** for digital assets.
+Cryptowerk uses these so called hashes to create **Seals** for digital assets.
 Open a command line terminal

 ```
 echo -n "simple text" | shasum -a 256
 ```
-Creates Hash:
+Create a Hash:
 ```
 2609c7c28788898a337c063ff1c3b92275832bddeda014a790d109fad3ba85e2
 ```
-However you're likely going to want to hash a file.
-Try this:
+You most likely want to hash a document.
+To hash a document/file try this:
 ```
 openssl dgst -sha256 <filename>
 ```